Paul Hartley: Cove Rangers

 Hartley joined newly promoted Scottish League Two club Cove Rangers in July 2019, succeeding John Sheran as manager.
-After immediately guiding the club to win promotion in his first season and reaching League One play-offs in his second one, he led Cove to another promotion in the 2021-22 league campaign, as the club won the League One title and progressed to the Scottish Championship.
+After immediately guiding the club to win promotion in his first season and reaching League One play-offs in his second one, he led Cove to another promotion in the 2021–22 league campaign, as the club won the League One title and progressed to the Scottish Championship.

 Hartlepool United

 On 3 June 2022, Hartley departed Cove to take up the vacant managerial role at EFL League Two club Hartlepool United.
+During the summer transfer window, Hartley signed 16 new players in a major overhaul of the squad.
 His first game was a 4–0 loss at Walsall on 30 July.
 On 30 August, he won a competitive game for the first time at the eighth attempt, a 2–0 home win over Harrogate Town in the EFL Trophy group stage.
-On 18 September 2022, Hartley was sacked by Hartlepool following a poor start to the season, with the club being in 23rd place at the time of his departure.
+On 18 September 2022, following a 2–0 defeat to Sutton United, Hartley was sacked by Hartlepool following a poor start to the season, with the club being in 23rd place at the time of his departure.
+Hartlepool had failed to win any of their first nine League games.
+Hartlepool would later be relegated to the National League at the end of the 2022–23 season.

 Return to Cove Rangers

 On 5 January 2023, Hartley returned to Cove Rangers, succeeding Jim McIntyre as manager and signing a contract until June 2026 with the club.

+Despite being 10 points clear of bottom side Hamilton when he returned to the role, Cove would go on to be relegated from the Scottish Championship, meaning Hartley was involved in two relegation campaigns during the 2022–23 season with both Hartlepool United and Cove Rangers.